-The Core module defines the basic concepts and components of city models.
-This rather large body of work has been divided into seven sections.
-These sections build on each other from the fundamental principles specified by the ISO up through the full CityGML model.
+The CityGML Core module defines the basic concepts and components of city models that can be modelled and encoded based on the CityGML CM.
+This rather large body of work is divided into seven sections.
+These sections build on each other from the fundamental principles specified by the relevant ISO standards up to the full CityGML model.
 These sections are summarized in Table 3.